 Tuesday, December 1, 2009

 To begin, let's skip through thousands of years of tools and craft and head straight to the Industrial Revolution.
 People discovered that through the use of machinery, certain tasks could be expedited and completed with a high level of consistency and efficiency.
-You have heard me say that the Crystal Palace was actually pre-fabricated way back in 1851.
+Teh Crystal Palace was actually pre-fabricated way back in 1851 and designed by a man who was NOT an Architect.
 At the beginning of mechanization, designers were trying to figure out how to balance craft and industrialization so that the soul of a thing was not lost.
 Some designers are still trying to balance these things today.
 Look at Frank Gehry.
-He thinks that he is an artist making sculptural forms, yet I don't know many sculptors that need complex computer programs to make their art stand up.
-And while the Design community has tried to figure out where this balance lies, all of the crafts people have moved on to white collars jobs in 6x6 cubicles where they don't have to break a sweat all day.
+His work is often described as sculptural, yet I don't know many sculptors that need complex computer programs to make their art stand up.
+And while the Design community has tried to figure out where this balance lies, many Craftspeople have moved on to white collars jobs in offices where they don't have to break a sweat all day.
 We have gone from a laboring society to a servicing society and craft has disappeared along with it.

 I remember being at a conference and remarking that 'Craft' does not exist anymore to which someone replied "I don't know how I'm going to live without their Mac and Cheese."
 Yes, it's true, the most popular thoughts about Craft have to do with pasta not plaster.
 And that pasta is also a good example of why the other Craft is dying.
 One box plus once sauce packet plus milk and butter and you have a complete meal in one pot.
 What could be easier?
 Oh, except for the easier version that you just microwave and eat?
 Yes, that is easier.

-Well, I'm here to tell you that those kind of luxuries used to belong to everyone.
+In the past, those luxuries were in fact common.
 Towns were full of tradespeople and craftsmen who served everyone.
 From blacksmiths to cobblers to cabinetmakers to bricklayers, craft was the right of every citizen.
 For many, coming to America was and is more than the promise of work, it is the promise of pursuing that which makes you happy.
 I recently read a statistic that over 70% of Americans hate their jobs.
 I think that's because most people are working solely for the money rather than the satisfaction that a job can provide.
 So here's how I propose we get out of this all-consuming disposable society of convenience rut and preserve craft for generations to come:

-1. The children of today need to learn that there's more to life than video games, TV, and cel phones.
+1. We should be showing children that there's more to life than video games, TV, and smart phones.
 Instead of giving your child a technological baby sitter, teach them a skill or enroll them in a class at your local arts and crafts store.
 From baking to painting, there's a class for it.

 2. Instead of purchasing lots of cheap things, purchase a few things of good quality.
 This will encourage more businesses to focus on quality items rather than cheap items.